 It is important to think about the impact that your screen time is having on your life in each of these areas:

-● Exercise: Research has linked screen time with too much sitting!
+● Build balance: plan offline time every day (movement, outdoors, mates/whānau, hobbies).
+Research has linked screen time with too much sitting!
 And we’re learning that sitting is like the new smoking – it’s not good for us.
 Are you still making time to move?
 Play sport or be more active?

 ● Sleep: is very important.
-If you are online or gaming when you would normally be sleeping you might need to turn off a little earlier or move your device out of your bedroom.
+If you are online or gaming when you would normally be sleeping, you might need to turn off a little earlier or move your device out of your bedroom.

 ● Social time: Being connected to others helps us feel good.
 We can connect with others online but it is important to see people we care about too.
 Are you making time to regularly meet up with friends and family?